Uzlopak/blog/case.md

 You can now test each route and see, that we properly throttle on each route.

+We know now that throttling is fully possible.
+It is actually just a small change, so we can implement it already in the first iteration.

-So our scope regarding what to throttle got clear and we know that throttling is fully possible.
+So our scope regarding what to throttle is clear.

 ### More Research: What is feature completeness?